amitmse/in_Python_/Neural Network/README.md

 		In logistic regression, there are only two layers i.e. input and output but in neural network, there is at least one hidden layer between input and output layer.

+## Problem in NN:
+	Well due to Fully Connected Layer Architecture we experience two problems:
+			-	Vanishing Gradient Problem
+			-	Exploding Gradient Problem
+	while training Deep Neural Networks which makes it hard to train deep neural networks.
+	To prevent that we make use of a different architecture called as Convolutional Nets which uses three main ideas:
+			-	Local Receptive fields
+			-	Shared Weights
+			- 	Pooling
  ---------------------------------------------------------------------------------------------------------

  ## Cost function :